 I've taken this in double batches to potluck meals at work and family get-to-gathers and the container is always empty when it's time to go home!

 I don't care who you are, you just have to try this dip.
 You probably won't be able to stop eating it, either.

 This is what a can of Rotel looks like if you aren't familiar with it.
 This is the very type I use in my Rotel cheese dip recipe.

-I can usually find it in the Mexican food section or in the canned tomato section of most any grocery store.
+I can usually find it in the Mexican food section or in the canned tomato section of almost any grocery store.
 It will probably be near the jars of salsa and such.

 Make sure you get the diced version as it will save a lot of time for this recipe.

 This is a very simple recipe, and for many years I made it without the spicy sausage part until I discovered the spicier version one evening at a friend's house.

 I couldn't believe the difference one ingredient made in this already fabulous recipe.

 I prefer eating this cheese dip recipe with Frito's Corn Chips Scoops.
 There is something about the combo of salt and corn that seems to go perfectly with this recipe.